 To perform a speed test, proceed as follows:

-- Disconnect your router from the power supply for five minutes before the speed test
+- Disconnect your router from the power supply for five minutes before the speed test.

-- Disconnect all devices from the router and use the Ethernet cable to connect your computer/laptop directly to the router (PLEASE NOTE: WLAN speed tests are not permissible for measurements)
+- Disconnect all devices from the router and use the Ethernet cable to connect your computer/laptop directly to the router (PLEASE NOTE: WLAN speed tests are not permissible for measurements).

 - Call up the Init7 speed test server or conduct an Iperf3 test (see nerd mode).

 - Carry out three measurements.